Tony Lombardo: 1985–present: Post-Descendents

 After leaving the Descendents, Lombardo continued to work for the United States Postal Service until his retirement in 2005.
 He has lived in Lakewood, California since the early 1980s.
 Over the years he has played in several other bands including Nuclear Bob, Boxer Rebellion, and Launch Pad.
 The Descendents experienced more lineup changes and released two more albums before Aukerman left the band in 1987.
 Stevenson changed the band's name to All, and they continued to tour and release albums.
 Lombardo wrote two songs for All's 1989 album Allroy's Revenge, "Man-O-Steel" and the instrumental "Gnutheme".
 In 1990 he collaborated with All to record New Girl, Old Story, an album of songs he had written between 1979 and 1989.
 Lombardo played bass on the entire record, which was released under the band name "TonyAll", and sang on five of its twelve tracks:

-Bill owed me some money, and I think he suggested that he would record an album for me in lieu of paying me some money at that particular point in time.
-I thought it was a great idea.
-They were songs of a different nature.
-We got Karl [Alvarez] to sing, Scott [Reynolds] sang.
-I sang, if you want to call it singing.
-My voice is very shaky, iffy.
-I actually sent one song to KROQ under the band name Larger Than Life.
-Oh, what a joke.
-I thought it was pretty good.
-It was fun.
-I don’t regret anything.
-Those were pretty good songs.